My Columbian friend shared with me about a festival she celebrates, where they make flower arrangements and carry them on their backs.

 The Festival of the Flowers, or Feria de Las Flores, first began in 1957.

 The highlight is the Silleteros Parade where people carry elaborate flower arrangements on their backs.

 The festival marked the end of slavery, where slaves carried their masters on their backs up steep hills.

 If you’d like to go witness it for yourself, they used to celebrate it in May but changed it to August to also celebrate the independence of Antioquia.

 If you’re not in South America in August, there’s always Europe.

-On the weekend of 15 August (in 2016 it’ll be 12 – 15 August), the Flower Carpet is ready for anyone to admire (and take Instagram-worthy photos).
+On the weekend of 15 August, the Flower Carpet is ready for anyone to admire (and take Instagram-worthy photos).

 The Flower Carpet is created every two years since 1971 and is made up of over 600,000 flowers!

 It’s hosted at the Grand-Palace, which makes for a juxtaposition of fresh flowers and old Gothic architecture.
 A concert is held every night as well as a sound-and-light show.